kotaroh/SelfDriving_CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I can think of two major issues.
 One is the pipeline still detects shadows as cars.
 Second is that detected cars are sometimes lost from the detection.

-Other than just improving the classifier, previous frame data could be used more effectively.
+Previous frame data could be used more effectively to improve the pipeline, other than improving the classifier itself.
 A car should not suddenly show up or dismiss in the actual world.
-By using data of previous frames as hints to detect cars, the pipeline should becomoe more robust.
+By using data of previous frames as hints to detect cars, the pipeline should become more robust.